peter-leonov/ngx_http_js_module/README.markdown

 [on freebsd]: http://www.FreeBSD.org/cgi/ports.cgi?query=spidermonkey&stype=all

-In short all those are suitable to run ngx_http_js_module, but only the following were tested:
+In short all those are suitable to run ngx_http_js_module, but those may lack a support for the JSON module or UTF-8 strings.

+The following platforms were tested and proved to have an ability to compile and pass some tests:

 * FreeBSD 7.3 with SM 1.7 port
 * Debian 5 with SM 1.9 package